dirac-institute/sorcha/docs/postprocessing.rst

    # and colour offset columns defined relative to that filter.

    observing_filters = r,g,i,z,u,y

+The first observing filters in the list are separated by a comma.
+The first observing filter listed should is the main filter that the absolute magnitude is defined for.
+The :ref:`physical` must have colors relative to the main filter specified for the iput small body population.

 If the user wants to use a subset of the observations, such as only include observations from the first year of the survey or are part of a database, they can either modify the :ref:`pointing`  or modify the :ref:`pointing` query in the :ref:`configs`.